 Putin is profoundly bitter about the Soviet Union’s collapse and represents a tight-knit group of wealthy oligarchs.
 Russia’s jailed opposition leader Alexei Navalny calls them “cynical and corrupt Soviet imperialists.”

 Russians play an important role in Ken Wheeler’s claims of expertise.
-He tells his viewers that he lived in the Soviet Union for “a few years” at the height of the Cold War.
+He tells his viewers that he lived in the Soviet Union for “quite a few years” at the height of the Cold War.

 The Angry Photographer offers his purported insights into Russian language and culture on YouTube.
 He rates himself an “expert on Russians” because he once stayed there as an expatriate American.

-The difficulty with the Angry Photographer’s claim is that he also tells us that he was born in 1972.
-This means that he was just thirteen years old back when Gorbachev became General Secretary and began his monumental reforms of Soviet Russia.
+The difficulty with the Angry Photographer’s claim is that his birth certificate shows that he was born on September 6, 1972.
+So, he was just thirteen years old back when Gorbachev became General Secretary and began his monumental reforms of Soviet Russia.

 If the YouTuber behind Theoria Apophasis lived for any extended time in the old Soviet Union, it must have been as a child.
 Yet, he purports to have followed domestic politics, Pravda, and related Soviet propaganda during Russia’s communist heyday.